shunkongcheung/procedures/express-lambda/readme.md

 * `npm install serverless -g`: install `serverless` globally.
 If installation fail, try running with `sudo`
 * visit aws IAM  and obtain a key-sercet pair. for more information, visit [here](https://serverless.com/framework/docs/providers/aws/guide/credentials/)
 * run `serverless config credentials --provider aws --key <key-value> --secret <secret-value>`
-> To limit the Serverless Framework’s access your AWS account, follow these steps to create an IAM User and attach a custom JSON file policy to your new IAM User.
-This IAM User will have its own set of AWS Access Keys.
+> Follow these steps to create an IAM user for the Serverless Framework:
 >
-> 	1. Login to your AWS Account and go to the Identity & Access Management IAM)( page.
+> 	1. Login to your AWS account and go to the Identity & Access Management (IAM) page.
 >
 > 	2. Click on Users and then Add user.
-Enter a name in the first field to remind you this User is related to the Service you are deploying with the Serverless Framework, like serverless-servicename-agent.
+Enter a name in the first field to remind you this User is related to the Serverless Framework, like serverless-admin.
 Enable Programmatic access by clicking the checkbox.
 Click Next to go through to the Permissions page.
-Click on Create policy.
-Select the JSON tab, and add a JSON file.
-You can use this gist as a guide.)
+Click on Attach existing policies directly.
+Search for and select AdministratorAccess then click Next: Review.
+Check to make sure everything looks good and click Create user.
+>
+> 	3. View and copy the API Key & Secret to a temporary place.
+You'll need it in the next step.

 ### Severless command
 * `sls <command>`: you may interchange `serverlesss` and `sls`